Maulidito/restapi-bus/README.md

 - [version 1.5](https://github.com/Maulidito/restapi-bus/tree/e00c8893ce99810a2ca5113367389a168c5c204e) (adding email service with rabbit mq for communicating)

-## Description

-My Portofolio Rest api with golang dan mysql for the database

 ## Framework

-the framework i use in this project is [Gin](https://github.com/gin-gonic/gin)
+The Framework i use in this project is [Gin](https://github.com/gin-gonic/gin)

 ## Entity